-In mid-October, two to three weeks before the thesis is submitted, candidates are required to present a seminar on their project.
+In mid-November, approximately two weeks after the thesis is submitted, candidates are required to present a seminar on their project.
 This will be a 20-minute presentation, followed by constructive feedback in the form of questions from the audience of peers, supervisors, examiners and interested colleagues.

 The research program is further structured to help develop scientific writing skills in the following way: